ElNiak/ElNiak/README.md

 - 🔭 I’m currently working on [SEMA](https://github.com/csvl/SEMA-ToolChain) and [IVY for QUIC](https://github.com/ElNiak/QUIC-FormalVerification)

-- 🌱 I’m currently learning Ivy, angr and many techs
+- 🌱 I’m currently learning Ivy used for formal verification, angr for malware analysis and many other techs.
+All of my application use Docker for better deployment across the world.

-- 💬 Ask me about fuzzing and code analysis!
+- 💬 Ask me about formal verification and code analysis!

 - ⚡ Fun fact: There is no fun!
 Just writing code and drinking coffee 24/7 only 😎👌